fmcoastal/event-core-test/README.md

 # dpdk_test_app

 The dpdk_test_app is "test harness code".
-THe base code (see main.c) does not set up any IO.
+The base code (see main.c) does
+      not set up any IO.
 It can be used to debug and profile code.
 Test code files (fs_lpm.c and fs_spinlock.c) can be copied and modified to enable the code you want to test.
-Adding your own test code is as simple aadding your test_mode_struct "name" to the list at the top of "main.c".

-        // array of tests
-        struct test_mode_struct test_array[] = {
-                        tm_spinlock,
-                        tm_rwspinlock,
-                        tm_rte_lcore_id,
-                        tm_lpm,
-                        YOUR_TEST_STRUCT_HERE,
-        };

       Your test function must implement the following functions:

         // struct to hold test function parameters struct test_mode_struct {